joemiller/puppet-graphite_event/README.md

 ![example-graph-image](https://github.com/joemiller/puppet-graphite_event/raw/master/example-graph.png)

 For example, in the diagram above the load average from a group of servers is plotted.
-Blue vertical linesmark a point in time when puppet modified resources on a host in the group.
-We can see that immediately following a a puppet change the load spiked on one of the servers.
+Blue vertical lines mark a point in time when puppet modified resources on a host in the group.
+We can see that immediately following a puppet change the load spiked on one of the servers.
 This can be very valuable information.

 Additional information on how and why to use graphite to track events